sybrew/the-seo-framework/readme.txt

 		* Settings are now correctly registered before the plugin tries to upgrade.
 		* The sitemap is now correctly registered via `WP_Rewrite` when the plugin is installed for the first time.
 		* When you try to leave the page, TSF no longer conflicts with other plugins (two-way street) when trying to warn you of unsaved data.
+		* Migrating Genesis theme term-meta now has an effect on the front-end too, instead of only the administrative option fields.

 * **For translators:**
 	* **New translations are available.**